Walnut Creek, California: Media

 Walnut Creek is served by the daily newspaper, The East Bay Times (formerly The Contra Costa Times).
 The paper was originally run and owned by the Lesher family.
 Since the death of Dean Lesher in 1993, the paper has had several owners.
 The Times, as it is known, has a section called "The Walnut Creek Journal."

 Walnut Creek TV (WCTV) is the city's government-access television channel, covering local government and community events.
-WCTV is available in Walnut Creek on Comcast channel 28 (channel 26 in Rossmoor), Astound channel 29, AT&T U-verse channel 99 under the menu option "Walnut Creek Television," and on YouTube.
-Claycord.com is the widely read independent news and talk blog serving the greater Walnut Creek metropolitan area.
+WCTV is available in Walnut Creek on Comcast channel 28 (channel 26 in Rossmoor), Astound channel 29, AT&T U-verse channel 99 under the menu option "Walnut Creek Television", and on YouTube.

+Notable events

+The Walnut Creek Art & Wine Festival is an annual festival that usually takes place at Heather Farm Park on the first weekend of June.
+The festival includes visual and physical art vendors, wine tastings, food stalls and live music.
+It has free admission and has been held annually for over 40 years, recognized by the Contra Costa Times as "the East Bay’s Best Outdoor Festival" and winner of Walnut Creek Magazine's Best Community Event five times.
+The festival is held by The Walnut Creek Chamber of Commerce & Visitor Bureau.